 - <3% – 3 Or Less Pitch At Bats Per Batter Faced

-- 0BBINN – Zero-walk innings – This means that there has been no walks within an inning.
+- 0BBINN – Zero-walk innings – This means that there have been no walks within an inning.

 - 123INN – 1-2-3 Innings – This is when the pitcher has to only face three batters, who had not reached the base yet.

-- 1ST2OUT – Innings with 1st Two Batters Out – This is where the fielder strikes out the first two batters straight away.
+- 1ST2OUT – Innings with 1st Two Batters Out – When the pitcher strikes out the first two batters.

-- AO – Air Outs (Fly Outs) – This is where a batter hits the ball in the air and an opposing defender catches the ball before it hits the ground.
+- AO – Air Outs (Fly Outs) – When a batter hits the ball in the air and a defender catches the ball before it hits the ground.

-- APP – Appearance – This is when a pitcher throws the baseball in any given game to at least one batter.
+- APP – Appearance – When a pitcher enters the game and faces at least one batter.

-- BB/9 – Strikeouts Per 9 Innings – This is the average number of walks per every 9 innings.
+- BB/9 – Strikeouts Per 9 Innings – The average number of walks per every 9 innings.

 - BB/INN – Walks Per Inning – This is the number of walks per each inning.

-- BB% – Walk Percentage – This is the a pitcher’s/hitter’s walks as a percentage of total batters faced divided by total plate appearances.
+- BB% – Walk Percentage – The pitcher’s/hitter’s walks as a percentage of total batters faced divided by total plate appearances.